skylinesacademy/AI-102-Course/Module 1 - Getting Started/readme.md

     - **Region**: *Choose any available region*
     - **Name**: *Enter a unique name*
     - **Pricing tier**: Standard S0

 3. Select the required checkboxes and create the resource.
 4. Wait for deployment to complete, and then view the deployment details.
-5. Go to the resource and view its **Keys and Endpoint** page.
+5. Go to the resource and view its **Keys and Endpoint** page and look for **content understanding**.
 This page contains the information that you will need to connect to your resource and use it from applications you develop.
 Specifically:
     - An HTTP *endpoint* to which client applications can send requests.
     - Two *keys* that can be used for authentication (client applications can use either key to authenticate).
     - The *location* where the resource is hosted.
 This is required for requests to some (but not all) APIs.